Simo3ds/Polari3DS-ITA/README.md

 *READ BELOW!!!!*
 #

-From today you won't need to.
-Download polari from pc anymore I welcome you to polari refresher, the new old updater refreshed to have polari always fresh 😅, indeed. https://github.com/Alexyo21/polari-refresher
+From today you won't need to download polari from pc anymore I present you to polari refresher, the new old updater refreshed to have polari always fresh 😅, indeed. https://github.com/Alexyo21/polari-refresher

 twl redirection to sd patch: